Nyanjuimarvin/RavenholmPizza/readme.md

 The workhorses that led to the actualization of this page are:
 - Visual Studio Code - The lightweight code editor
 - Git and Github - The version control tools for modern day software.

+The core used in implementation of the project is:
+- Object Oriented Programming (OOP) - Allows us to write re-usable code by organizing it into data or objects.

 ## SETUP